 You won’t find a grocery store in space, so astronauts must bring all of their food and drinks with them.
 Nutritionists and chefs work carefully together to make sure that each astronaut gets all of the nutrition they need to stay healthy.
 Although they eat a variety of types of foods, foods that are sticky or wet are easier to eat because they will stick to a fork or spoon long enough to make it from plate to mouth.
 Even salt and pepper have to come in liquid form, so they don’t float away!
 All of the food is packaged specially to stop pieces from floating around and getting into the shuttle’s instruments.

 It typically takes about 20 or 30 minutes to prepare a meal in space.
 Most of the food astronauts eat is canned, pre-cooked or dehydrated, because there aren’t refrigerators.
-They use a tube to add hot or cold water to dehydrated foods and drink packages and an oven to warm other types of food.
+They use a tube to add hot or cold water to dehydrated foods or drink packages, and use an oven to warm other types of food.

 Once it’s ready, astronauts “set the table” by sticking their food packages and utensils to a special meal tray to keep it from floating away.
 Afterwards, they do the dishes by wiping them down with a wet wipe and throwing their food packages into a disposal container, to be taken back to Earth.